VET APPROVED

 Keeping Your Dog Inside While at Work

-Crate training is the foundation of making your dog comfortable while you’re at work.
+Crate training can be an option to make dogs comfortable while you’re at work, as long as it’s not for too many hours.
 Follow the crate training process to build positive associations with it, making it a haven your dog can be excited to use.
 Use the crate to build their tolerance to being away from you by leaving the room for several minutes, gradually increasing the time you’re out of sight.
 Eventually, your dog will be perfectly happy inside for several hours.

 How to Make Your Dog Comfortable Inside